-Today, we operate pan India but traditionally we have been in the paddy cultivation areas of the Odisha and West Bengal for a longer time.
+Today, we operate pan India but traditionally we have been in Southern Indian states like Andhra Pradesh, Telangana, Karnataka, Tamil Nadu and Kerala.
 We are now introducing machines for the north Indian markets.
 Our maize harvesters are sold across the country.
 Apart from Indian market, we are also doing good business in Sri Lanka which also one of our key markets.

 Climate change is being seen as a big threat to agriculture sector, how is it going to affect Indian agriculture and how can it be tackled?
 What are your preparations?

 Climate change is a broader term.I can only comment on CLAAS’ perspective on the issue.
 We have equipments to harvest the range of crops.
 Haryana and Punjab have been encouraging farmers to replace water intensive crop paddy with low water consuming maize so that groundwater consumption can be reduced.
 For harvesting maize, we have harvesters not only for maize grain but also for harvesting maize silage which is cattle fodder for dairy industry.
 Similarly, we have equipments for other low water consuming crops like grams, pulses, soybean and many others.
 Depending upon the climatic conditions if people want to move to other crops, we have solutions for them too.

 Beyond harvesting, we have other equipment like balers.
 If a farmer wants to handle crop straw effectively rather than burning it which create hazard for environment, balers are the solution.

 Stubble burning has become a big problem creating environment emergency every year.
 Do you have any solution to tackle this?